Zach Collins: San Antonio / Austin Spurs (2021–2025)

-On August 11, 2021, Collins signed with the San Antonio Spurs.
+On August 11, 2021, Collins signed a three-year, $22 million contract with the San Antonio Spurs.
 On January 16, 2022, he was assigned to the Austin Spurs of the NBA G League, while recovering from his ankle injury.
 On January 31, he was recalled.
 He made his Spurs debut February 4 against the Houston Rockets, scoring 10 points and grabbing seven rebounds.

 On February 10, 2023, Collins scored 29 points and grabbed 11 rebounds during a 138–131 double-overtime loss against the Detroit Pistons.
 During the 2022–23 season, Collins improved his statistical averages, in total averaging nearly 12 points per game, three assists per game and shooting 52% from the field and 37% from three.

 On October 22, 2023, Collins signed a two-year $35 million contract extension with the Spurs.
 He played in 69 games (starting 29) during the 2023–24 season for the Spurs, averaging 11.2 points, 5.4 rebounds and 2.8 assists.
 In the team's season finale on April 14, 2024, against the Detroit Pistons, Collins suffered a dislocated right shoulder.
 After an MRI revealed a torn labrum, he underwent surgery to repair to injury.

 Chicago Bulls (2025–present)

 On February 3, 2025, Collins, alongside Tre Jones and a 2025 first-round pick, was traded to the Chicago Bulls in a three team deal, in which they sent Sidy Cissoko, three first-round picks and two second-round picks to the Sacramento Kings.
 In 28 appearances (eight starts) for Chicago, he averaged 8.6 points, 6.7 rebounds, and 2.1 assists.

 On October 18, 2025, it was announced that Collins would miss at least one month after suffering a non-displaced fracture in his left wrist.
+In 10 appearances prior to the injury, he averaged 9.7 points, 5.6 rebounds, and 1.5 assists.
+On February 21, 2026, the Bulls announced that Collins would require season-ending right toe surgery.

+On June 30, 2026, Collins signed a two–year, $17 million contract to return to Chicago with a team option for the second year.